Moodle™ or Canvas? It can be tough to choose the perfect LMS for your e-Learning program.

 #4 Ease of customization

-Moodle – The more control you have, the more powerful Moodle is – This is said by a lot of Moodle folks.
+Moodle – The more control you have, the more powerful it is – This is said by a lot of folks.
 And it’s true.
-Moodle allows you to have a lot more control over multiple aspects of your e-learning program.
+It allows you to have a lot more control over multiple aspects of your e-learning program.
 This control is much deeper.
 It is not just limited to visual appearance but also extends to the overall performance and functionality.

-Apart from Moodle’s interface, Moodle functionality can also be extensively customized to your liking and preferences.
+Apart from it’s interface, it’s functionality can also be extensively customized to your liking and preferences.

 Canvas – Canvas is a good LMS for efficient and customized course management and organization.
 It allows you to customize the interface, the learning content and profile to your liking.
 But in comparison to Moodle, it has limited customization capabilities